The Deterrent Effect of Tort Law: Evidence from Medical Malpractice Reform

 Appendix is available at: https://ssrn.com/abstract=3319933

 We examine whether caps on non-economic damages in medical malpractice cases affect in-hospital patient safety.
-We use Patient Safety Indicators (PSIs) — measures of adverse events — as proxies for safety.
+We use Patient Safety Indicators (PSIs)—measures of adverse events—as proxies for safety.
 In difference-in-differences (DiD) analyses of five states that adopt caps during 2003-2005, we find that patient safety gradually worsens after cap adoption, relative to control states.
 Standard DiD inference can be unreliable with a small number of treated units.
 We therefore develop a randomization inference-based test for DiD statistical inference with few treated units but multiple, potentially correlated outcomes, and confirm statistical strength with this nonparametric approach.
+We also provide evidence that the decline in patient safety is unlikely to be driven by patient selection.

 Keywords: medical malpractice, torts, healthcare quality, patient safety